Community sponsorship of refugees is a growing global movement

 Community refugee sponsorship has been working successfully in Canada for more than 40 years.
 Ordinary community members in Canada have sponsored and welcomed more than 325,000 refugees since the late 1970s.
 This number is in addition to those entering under the government-funded resettlement program.

-The practice is now spreading around the world with countries including the United States, United Kingdom, Ireland, Germany, New Zealand, Spain and Argentina all having established or pilot programs.
-Australia has recently joined this growing movement with the launch of the federal ‘CRISP’ program in 2022.
+The practice is now spreading around the world with countries including the United States, United Kingdom, Ireland, Germany, New Zealand, Spain and Argentina all having programs.
+Australia joined this growing movement with the launch of the federal ‘CRISP’ program in 2022.